tradingstrategy-ai/docs/source/glossary.rst

         CEX is an acronym for a centralised cryptocurrency exchange.

         It is the opposite of :term:`DEX`.
-In a centralised cryptocurrency exchange, the exchange takes custody of your assets in non-transparent manner.
-You are 100% trusting that the exchange does not have technical issues or fraud issues what comes to managing your assets.
+In a centralised cryptocurrency exchange, the exchange takes custody of your assets in a non-transparent manner.
+You are 100% trusting that the exchange does not have technical issues or fraud issues when it comes to managing your assets.

     MEV

         Miner Extractable Value (MEV) is a measure of the profit a blockchain block producer can make through their ability to arbitrarily include, exclude, or re-order transactions during the block production process.
 It refers to the maximum amount of value that can be extracted from block production in excess of the standard block reward and gas fees.

-        Because of block producers ability to reorder trades in a single leader blockchain consensus models, MEV causes negative slippage and other issues for traders.
+        Because of block producers' ability to reorder trades in a single leader blockchain consensus model, MEV causes negative slippage and other issues for traders.

     Rebase token